Ty Cobb: 1915–1921

 During 1917 spring training, Cobb showed up late for a Dallas spring training doubleheader against the New York Giants because of a golf outing.
 Several of the Giants, including Buck Herzog, called him names from the bench.
 Cobb retaliated by spiking Herzog during the second game, prompting a bench-clearing brawl in which Cobb ground Herzog's face in the dirt.
 The Dallas Police Department had to help stop the brawl, and Cobb was thrown out of the game.
 Both teams were staying at the Oriental Hotel, and at dinner that evening, Herzog walked up to Cobb and challenged him to a fight.
 The two met an hour later in Cobb's room, where the Tiger outfielder had prepared for the fight by moving furniture out of the way and pouring water on the floor.
 Cobb's leather-soled shoes enabled him to get better footing than Herzog, who wore tennis shoes.
 The fight lasted for thirty minutes, over the course of which Cobb knocked down Herzog about six times while Herzog only knocked Cobb down once.
 The scuffle left Herzog's face bloodied and his eyes nearly shut.
-With McGraw vowing revenge, Cobb skipped the rest of the exhibition series against the Giants, heading to Cincinnati to train with the Reds, who were managed by Cobb's friend Christy Mathewson.
+With Herzog vowing revenge, Cobb skipped the rest of the exhibition series against the Giants, heading to Cincinnati to train with the Reds, who were managed by Cobb's friend Christy Mathewson.
 However, Cobb later expressed the deepest respect for Herzog because of the way the infielder had conducted himself in the fight.

 In 1917, Cobb hit in 35 consecutive games, still the only player with two 35-game hitting streaks (including his 40-game streak in 1911).
 He had six hitting streaks of at least 20 games in his career, second only to Pete Rose's eight.

 Also in 1917, Cobb starred in the motion picture Somewhere in Georgia for a sum of $25,000 plus expenses (equivalent to approximately $ today).
 Based on a story by sports columnist Grantland Rice, the film casts Cobb as "himself," a small-town Georgia bank clerk with a talent for baseball.
 Broadway critic Ward Morehouse called the movie "absolutely the worst flicker I ever saw, pure hokum."

 In October 1918, Cobb enlisted in the Chemical Corps branch of the United States Army and was sent to the Allied Expeditionary Forces headquarters in Chaumont, France.
-He served approximately 67 days overseas before receiving an honorable discharge and returning to the United States.
+He served approximately 67 days overseas before being honorably discharged and returning to the United States.
 He was given the rank of captain underneath the command of Major Branch Rickey, the president of the St. Louis Cardinals.
 Other baseball players serving in this unit included Captain Christy Mathewson and Lieutenant George Sisler.
-All of these men were assigned to the Gas and Flame Division, where they trained soldiers in preparation for chemical attacks by exposing them to gas chambers in a controlled environment, which was eventually responsible for Mathewson's contracting tuberculosis, leading to his premature death on the eve of the 1925 World Series.
+All of these men were assigned to the Gas and Flame Division, where they trained soldiers in preparation for chemical attacks by exposing them to gas chambers in a controlled environment, which eventually caused Mathewson to contract the tuberculosis that killed him on the eve of the 1925 World Series.